anhujuju/holberton-system_engineering-devops/README.md

-This is project of shellºThis is project of shellº
+This is project of shell